-Throw the confetti, blow up the party balloons, put on your party hat, blow on your noise maker and dance a jig because today is the 17th!
+Throw the confetti, blow up the party balloons, put on your party hat, blow on your noisemaker, and dance a jig because today is the 17th!
 It’s “JOSIAH DAY!”
-If you are new to following this blog then give me back your party hat and quit blowing spit into your noise maker because you need to first click here and read “Our Story” in order to figure out who we are celebrating.
-Once you go “ah ha!
-That’s Josiah!” then come back and click here to read “Sweet Dreams” in order to discover why we are celebrating a child who hasn’t even been conceived…yet.
-Once you have put all the puzzle pieces together, I will give you back your party hat and you may start dancing while blowing the mess out of your noise maker because it’s party time!
+If you are new to these parts, give me back your party hat and quit blowing spit into your noisemaker because you need first read “Sweet Dreams” to discover why we are celebrating a child who hasn’t even been conceived…yet.
+Once you have put all the puzzle pieces together, I will give you back your party hat, and you may start dancing while blowing the mess out of your noisemaker because it’s party time!

-When I continue to think about this word victory, the word champion also comes to my mind.
+When I continue to think about the word victory, the word champion also comes to my mind.
 Every woman in the Bible who gained victory over their barrenness brought forth a champion.
-Sarah birthed Isaac who was the first descendent in fulfillment of God’s promise.
+Sarah birthed Isaac, who was the first descendent in fulfillment of God’s promise.
 Rebekah bore twins, Esau and Jacob.
 Jacob is among the top three most significant people in the Old Testament as he was the father of the 12 tribes of Israel.
-Rachel birthed Joseph who was the second most powerful man next to Pharaoh.
-Hannah birthed Samuel who was a judge, priest, prophet and counselor.
-He was also the one who anointed the first two Kings of Israel, King Saul and King David.
-Manoah’s wife birthed Samson who was a legendary warrior against the Philistines.
+Rachel birthed Joseph, who was the second most powerful man next to Pharaoh.
+Hannah birthed Samuel, who was a judge, priest, prophet, and counselor.
+He has also anointed the first two Kings of Israel, King Saul, and King David.
+Manoah’s wife birthed Samson, who was a legendary warrior against the Philistines.
 Lastly, Elisabeth birthed John…as in John the Baptist whom even Jesus called the greatest man born of woman.

 I can’t help but notice a theme.
 A woman was barren…God opened her womb…God gave her a son…God made him a champion in history.